 UTSA must account for program income using the same rules that apply to federal grant funds.
 GCFS must be informed whenever it is determined that program income will be generated.
-GCFS will determine the appropriate method of accounting for the income and establish accounts to record the income.
+In coordination with GCFS, Financial Affairs will determine the appropriate method of accounting for the income and establish Project IDs/Cost Centers to record the income.

-GCFS will include program income in financial reports as required by the awarding agencies.
+GCFS includes program income in financial reports as required by the awarding agencies.

-- UTSA Handbook of Operating Procedures, Chapter 9.32, Sponsored Program Administration
+- UTSA Handbook of Operating Procedures, Chapter 9.32, Sponsored Programs Administration

 None at this time.